Northern and Southern dynasties: Northern dynasties

-The Northern dynasties began in 439 when the Northern Wei conquered the Northern Liang to unite northern China and ended in 589 when the Sui dynasty extinguished the Chen dynasty.
-It can be divided into three time periods: Northern Wei; Eastern and Western Weis; Northern Qi and Northern Zhou.
-The Northern, Eastern, and Western Wei along with the Northern Zhou were established by the Xianbei people while the Northern Qi was established by a Xianbei-influenced ethnic Han.
+The Northern dynasties began in 439 when the Northern Wei conquered the Northern Liang and united Northern China.
+It ended in 589 when the Sui dynasty conquered the Chen dynasty.
+It can be divided into three time periods — the Northern Wei, the Eastern and Western Weis, and the Northern Qi and Northern Zhou.
+The Northern, Eastern, and Western Weis as well as the Northern Zhou were established by the Xianbei people, while the Northern Qi was established by a Xianbei-influenced ethnic Han.

-In the north, local ethnic Han gentry clans had consolidated themselves by constructing fortified villages.
-A clan would carve out a de facto fief through a highly cohesive family-based self-defense community.
+In the north, local ethnic Han gentry clans responded to the chaos by constructing fortified villages.
+These clans would then carve de facto fiefs out of these highly cohesive family-based self-defense communities.
 Lesser peasant families would work for the dominant clan as tenants or serfs.
-This was a response to the chaotic political environment, and these Han gentry families largely avoided government service before the Northern Wei court launched the sinicization movement.
-The northern gentry was therefore highly militarized as compared to the refined southern aristocrats, and this distinction persisted well into the Sui and Tang dynasties centuries later.
+The chaos also allowed these Han gentry families to avoid government service before the Northern Wei court launched the sinicization movement.
+Northern gentry were therefore highly militarized as compared to their refined southern counterparts, and this distinction persisted well into the Sui and Tang dynasties centuries later.